-While many Greeks do speak English, having a working grasp of the Greek language or going into business with a first-language speaker are often essential for a successful business.
+While many Greeks do speak English, having a working grasp of the Greek language or going into business with a first-language speaker are often paramount to running a successful business.

 Appearances are important in Greece, and expats doing business there should dress neatly and conservatively.

 Gifts are generally not part of business relationships and may be construed as bribery, given the country's reputation for corruption.
-However, if a gift is given, it should be reciprocated with a gift of similar value.
+However, if a gift is given to an expat, it should be reciprocated with a gift of similar value.

 Shaking hands is the most common business greeting in Greece.
 Eye contact is important.

 Greek culture shapes acceptable business practice.
 Expats will find that understanding local customs and values goes a long way toward understanding business culture, too.

 An emphasis on family and personal relations means that many Greeks like dealing with people that they know and trust.
 This contributes to the widespread nepotism in Greek business culture.
 Greeks also prefer face-to-face meetings over emails and telephone calls.

 Greeks maintain traditional views of democracy and honour.
 Meetings often entail vigorous exchanges of ideas but expats should take care when disagreeing with a colleague – this should be done in a respectful manner.
 Additionally, a lot of importance is placed on experience and employees are expected to respect more senior colleagues.